nonefffds/ALSN/README.md

 ## DISCLAIMER

-The owner of this repository is a student from HAUT, but not affliate with the EHAUT project.
-Haven't joined any Computer-related department/clubs/groups.
-I write things only for myself, use at your own risk.
+The owner of this original repository(nonefffds/ALSN) is a student from HAUT, but not affliate with the EHAUT project(ehaut/ehaut).

+Also I Haven't joined any Computer-related department/clubs/groups.
+I write things only for myself, use/reference at your own risk.

 ## Usage

+### Pre-configuration

+You need Python3 & pip3.

+And install selenium by `pip install selenium`

+The python & selenium configuration is not presented.

+### Then

 Git pull